brennanfee/winfiles/README.md

 1. Use Git to clone the repository into a "winFiles" folder in your home folder.
     * Given that the repo has a submodule you will need to execute `git submodule update --init --recursive` after clone.
 1. Launch PowerShell as an administrator.
-Run setup-powershell.ps1 script.
+Run `setup-powershell.ps1` script.
 1. Launch PowerShell again, this time not as administrator.
-Run the setup.ps1 script.
+Run the `setup.ps1` script.
-1. If the machine is brand new and things have not been installed you should run the install-apps.ps1 script.
+1. If the machine is brand new and things have not been installed you should run the `install-apps.ps1` script.
+1. If the machine is brand new and is a developer machine also run the `install-apps-dev.ps1` script.
 1. Close the console.
-    * A reboot may be likely given the system settings that were changed in the above scripts.
+    * A reboot will likely be needed given the system settings that were changed in the above scripts.

 ## Applications